Venkatsnv01/reinfo-learning/readme.md

 # Deep Q-Network (DQN) for Continuous Maze Navigation

-A reinforcement learning project implementing DQN to solve a continuous-state maze environment with danger zones and obstacles.
+This project implements a Deep Q-Network (DQN) to solve a continuous 2D maze navigation problem with complex reward structures and obstacles.
+Through a series of experiments—ranging from step-limit tuning to epsilon decay strategies and architectural improvements—the agent successfully learns both single and multi-path solutions to reach the goal, avoiding danger zones and optimizing rewards.

 ## Environment
 - **State Space**: 2D continuous position (x, y)